 This particular topic should be of no surprise to anyone.
 Your website must provide a great mobile user experience.

 Many sites are seeing more traffic from mobile devices than from desktops.
 When evaluating how your newest product appears in your catalog or the format of your latest article, check mobile-first.

 In addition to the layout, there are other more technical aspects to mobile-friendliness, including speed.

-Off-Page SEO really comes down to links.
+Off-Page SEO comes down to links.

-Many years ago, it was dependent on the number of external links you had linking into your content.
+Many years ago, it was dependent on the number of external links you had linking to your content.
 As you can imagine, this created many bad practices as sites tried to rack up links without other considerations.

 Today, the process is a bit more sophisticated.
 When evaluating the impact of a link, these factors will be considered:

 - Authority of the site linking to your site

 - Is it a trusted site?
 How old is the domain?

 - How the site links to you with the content of the linking pieces as well as the anchor text